Kibble/online-coup/README.md

 ### Rule Modifications/Clarification

+- With 6 or less players, the deck will have 15 total cards (3 of each character).
+With 7 or 8 players, the deck will have 20 total cards (4 of each character). <br>
 - The first player is decided randomly.
 Turns pass in a clockwise fashion.
 If you are not first or last, a dashed line will clarify your turn order.
 - A coup involves an additional character selection and will be unsuccessful if the targeted player does not possess the targeted character.
 - It is possible to steal from a player with zero coins, though stealing in this case will produce no net gain or loss of coins from either side if successful.